ibodi/Companies/README.md

 # Solution To Eliftech School Test Task

-This repository is a solution to [Eliftech School Test Task](https://docs.google.com/document/d/120dL3A0v8EWTbetQbeFOBhWUyD4DFRLQNCQoTMW54To/edit)
+This repository is a solution to [eliftech school test task](https://docs.google.com/document/d/120dL3A0v8EWTbetQbeFOBhWUyD4DFRLQNCQoTMW54To/edit)

 ### Running the app on a local machine